About Lottoeule

 What we actually do

 - We calculate.
 Picks against every single draw since 1955.
-Era-specific prize quotes, DM/EUR conversion, stake adjustment over the decades.
+A combo from 1956 is scored against 1956 quotes, not today's.
+DM/EUR conversion and stake adjustments over the decades.
 No estimates.

 - We compare.
 The same total stake invested in a broad ETF savings plan over the same period, using historical S&P 500 Total Return data.